eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 **Workaround:** Refresh the page in the browser.

 <!--
-Action/Topic: Creating a new project and/or Checking the application and build statuses Issue type: bug/info
+Action/Topic: Creating a project and/or Checking the application and build statuses Issue type: bug/info
 Issue link:
 18.10: